How to Change Status From a B-1/B-2 Visa to a Marriage Green Card

-1. The differences between Adjustment of Status and consular processing
+The Differences Between Adjustment of Status and Consular Processing

 Marriage-based green cards can be issued either through Adjustment of Status (for applicants already in the United States) or consular processing (for applicants outside the United States).
 The visa application processes are similar in many ways, but there are also important differences between the two.
 Learn more about these two options with our in-depth guide.

 Whatever path you take, applying for a green card is a momentous decision.
 At Boundless, we take your immigration needs just as seriously as you do, and we’re here to help you every step of the way.
-Learn more about what we can offer, or check your eligibility for a marriage green card today.
+Learn more about what Boundless can do to help.

 Figuring out whether to use AOS or consular processing can be complicated, and making the right choice will depend on your personal situation.
 It’s especially important to understand that while B-1/B-2 visa holders can sometimes use AOS to apply for a green card, they may face extra scrutiny when they do so.